how to cook zipper peas

 2. Next, introduce the curry powder, cumin, and turmeric, ensuring a thorough coating of the onion and garlic with the aromatic spices.

-3. Pour in the coconut milk, allowing the mixture to reach a gentle simmer.
+3. Pour in the coconut milk, allowing the mixture to simmer gently.

 4. Add the cooked zipper peas and season with salt and pepper.